-A wireless adapter is the wireless radio in your PC or laptop that lets the PC or laptop connect to a wireless network.
-Most PCs and laptops come with an adapter already installed, but if it is outdated or slow, you can purchase a USB adapter to plug into a USB port.
+A wireless adapter is the wireless radio in your computer that lets the computer connect to a wireless network.
+Most computers come with an adapter already installed, but if it is outdated or slow, you can purchase a USB adapter to plug into a USB port.

-Make sure the wireless adapter in each computer in your wireless network supports the same security settings as the wireless modem router.
-See Wireless Security Requirements and Recommendations on page 37 for information about the router's security settings.
+Make sure the wireless adapter in each computer in your wireless network supports the same security settings as the modem router.

-Note: If you connect devices to your modem router using WPS as described in Wi-Fi Protected Setup (WPS) Method on page 40, those devices assume the security settings of the router.
+Note: If you connect devices to your modem router using WPS as described in Wi-Fi Protected Setup (WPS) Method on page 33, those devices assume the security settings of the router.